Visit Prague by train - the old town square

 3. Karlsruhe to Prague by Czech sleeper train

-This train also has couchettes, basic bunks with rug & pillow, you can book a bunk in either a 6-berth or less crowded 4-berth compartment.
+This train also has a couchette car.
+Couchettes are basic bunks with rug & pillow, you can book a bunk in either a 6-berth or less crowded 4-berth compartment.
 Clean sheets and a pillow are provided, the doors have a normal lock and security lock or chain, there are several European-type 2-pin 240v power outlets in each compartment.
 Toilets and washrooms at the end of the corridor.
 Couchette compartments are not segregated by gender, as you do not normally get fully undressed, but women can book a berth in a women-only compartment.
 More about this sleeper trainPrague Hlavni station guide.

 The Prague to Zuirch sleeping car boarding in Prague